Organisations that work with Coviu might have questions about how we handle data. This article aims to address these questions at a high level.

 What data security does Coviu provide?

-Within a Coviu call, all data, video and audio that is exchanged is encrypted using DTLS-SRTP between the participants.
+- All data, video and audio that are exchanged are encrypted using DTLS-SRTP between the participants.

 What user data is stored and where?

-Coviu only stores user signup information - none of the data that is exchanged in a video call is saved.
-User signup data is stored in our servers in AWS, Sydney for the Australian site and Virginia for the US site.
+Coviu only stores user signup information; none of the data that is exchanged in a video call is saved.
+User data is stored in our servers in AWS, Sydney for the Australian site and Virginia for the US site.

 Is data exchanged in a call stored?

-Some add-ons do require data storage though, so if you activate an add-on with storage such as local call recording, we will start storing your data with an encryption key specific to you.
+Some of our Apps do require data storage, so if you add an App with storage capabilities, such as local call recording, we store that data with an encryption key specific to you.
 We do not share that data with anybody else.
 Call recordings can only be done with the consent of all participants.
 The consent gathering is built into the App.

-Does data in calls between peers inside a country ever leave that country?
+Does data in calls between peers in the same country ever leave that country?